 The Most Important Metrics Used by Successful Bloggers

 We often hear or read the phrase “blog metrics” being thrown around.
 The concept sounds so complicated that not everyone bothers to look deeper and fully understand what it is.
-However, serious bloggers cannot just ignore these blog metrics, not if they want to have a successful blog.
+However, serious bloggers cannot just ignore these blog metrics, not if they want to make good money blogging.

 In this article, we will discuss the 7 most important metrics for building a profitable blog.